Demographics of Myanmar: 1983 census

-At the time of the 1983 census in Burma, as of 31 March 1983, the population was 35,442,972.
+The 1983 census in Burma reported a population of 35,442,972.
 As of July 2012, this was estimated by the CIA World Factbook to have increased to 60,584,650.
 Other estimates put place the total population at around 60 million.
 China's People's Daily reported that Burma had a census in 2007, and at the end of 2009 has 59.2 million people, and growing at 2% annually. with exception for Cyclone Nargis in 2008.
 Most of these estimates have indeed overlooked the demographic changes that were at work since the 1970s in the country.

 Britain-based human rights agencies place the population as high as 70 million.
 Estimates for the country explicitly take into account the effects of excess mortality due to AIDS.
 This can result in lower life expectancy, higher infant mortality and death rates, lower population and growth rates, and changes in the distribution of population by age and sex than would otherwise be expected.

 No trustworthy census has occurred since the 1930s.
 In the 1940s, the detailed census results were destroyed during the Japanese invasion of 1942.
 Census results after that time have been flawed by civil wars and a series of military governments.
 The census in 1983 occurred at a time when parts of the country were controlled by insurgent groups and inaccessible to the government.